website counter

 -history and stuff

-At the heart of the village is Montacute House, a masterpiece of Elizabethan architecture and the first National Trust property to be opened to the public.
-Overlooking the village is St Catherine's Hill, a site occupied and visited for over a thousand years.
-Once crowned by a Norman Castle, it's now topped by an imposing hamstone tower, and locals speak of a secret passage leading from there into the village.
+Montacute House, a masterpiece of Elizabethan architecture and the first National Trust property to be opened to the public, sits at the centre of the village.
+Overlooking the village is St Michael's Hill, once the site of a Norman Castle and now topped by by an imposing hamstone tower.
+Some say there’s a tunnel from the hill into the village, though no one’s found it yet.

-Montacute’s past stretches back to pre-Christian England, with archeological finds in the parish ranging from a Paleolithic hand axe to Roman coin hoards.
-Then there's the legend of the Holy Cross, links to Joseph of Arimathea, possible connections to Macbeth and even to the legendary King Arthur.
-Fact or fable?
-We may never know - but it's fun to explore the evidence!
+Archaeological finds from the parish range from a Paleolithic hand axe to Roman coin hoards.
+Then there's the medieval legend of the Holy Cross, and various claims—some more likely than others—linking Montacute to Joseph of Arimathea, Macbeth and even King Arthur.
+Whether you believe them or not, they make for interesting reading.

-Scroll down to uncover snippets from Montacute’s past—a local hero who strove to lift villagers from poverty, another who overcame adversity to compose music and poetry, and darker tales too, from the brutal punishment of a highwayman to the sad fate of a 16th-century Montacute martyr—was he really attacked by frogs?
+You’ll find snippets here about local characters and events from Montacute’s past—a local hero who strove to lift villagers from poverty, another who overcame adversity to compose music and poetry, and darker tales too, from the brutal punishment of a highwayman to the sad fate of a 16th-century Montacute martyr—was he really attacked by frogs?

 A bit about Montacute